fhamborg/newstsc/README.md

 # Target-dependent Sentiment Classification in News Articles (NewsTSC)
-Code for our paper submitted to the ACL 2020.
-Note that some files had to be changed temporarily due to the double-blind requirements of ACL 2020.
+Code and dataset for our paper "Towards Target-dependent Sentiment Classification in News Articles" accepted at the iConference 2021.

 This readme consists of two main parts: installation of NewsTSC and how to use it.
-For both, there are instructions describing two use cases of the system: target-dependent sentiment classification your own data (using our best performing model) or training your own models (using the NewsTSC dataset or any other).
+For both, there are instructions describing two use cases of the system:

+1. How to easily classify your own data (using our best performing model).
+2. How to train your own models (using the NewsTSC dataset or any other dataset).

 # Installation
 To keep things easy, we use Anaconda for setting up requirements.
 If you do not have it yet, follow Anaconda's [installation instructions](https://docs.anaconda.com/anaconda/install/).
-NewsTSC was tested on MacOS and Ubuntu; other OS may work, too.
+NewsTSC was tested on MacOS and Ubuntu.
+Other OS may work, too.
 Let us know :-)

 ## Core installation
 ```bash